Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-6.md

 46. Which service can you use to route traffic to the endpoint that provides the best application performance for your users worldwide?
     - A. AWS Global Accelerator.
     - B. AWS Data Pipeline.
-    - C. AWS DAX Accelerator.
+    - C. AWS DAX Accelerator.[dynamo db caching service]
-    - D. AWS Transfer Acceleration.
+    - D. AWS Transfer Acceleration.[Speeds up uploads to Amazon S3 using CloudFront’s edge location]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: A